sentool/fetch-event-source/README.md

-## Fetch Event Source
+# @sentool/fetch-event-source

-Using the Fetch API to request an SSE (Server-Sent Events) endpoint.
+Using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to request an SSE (Server-Sent Events) endpoint.
+It is a refactoring of `@microsoft/fetch-event-source`, with a more concise code implementation, and it supports use in both Node.js and browser environments.

 ## Install

 ```bash
 npm install @sentool/fetch-event-source
 ```